NOAA-OWP/t-route/contributing.md

 ```
 ## A more detailed step-by-step guide to contributing via GitHub

-### 1. On GitHub Create a fork and clone it to your local directory
+### 1. On GitHub, create a fork and clone it to your local directory
 A step-by-step guide illustrating how to fork and clone
 a repository can be found
 [here](https://help.github.com/en/github/getting-started-with-github/fork-a-repo).